 NOTICE: Due to the current public health situation, this program will be adapted to an online platform where possible.
 We will continue to monitor the situation and reevaluate timelines as needed for the mural painting to take place.
 Arts Etobicoke is taking every precaution to make sure that our programs are delivered safely and in a way the community can access.
 This means that when we are allowed to gather and paint together, there will be increased safety training and new health and safety protocols.
 We want everyone to feel safe while engaging with this project and proud of their work!

-Arts Etobicoke together with Bareket Kezwer (Womxn Paint) and supporting partners, Mural Routes and The STEPS Initiative, present The North Etobicoke Mural Project.
+Arts Etobicoke together with Bareket Kezwer (Women Paint) and supporting partners, Mural Routes and The STEPS Initiative, present The North Etobicoke Mural Project.
 This project is a continuation of the 2019 Augmented Representations: The North Etobicoke Mural Project.
+The mural was painted in October 2021.

-This new mural project will build upon the success and impact of the 576 feet of mural painted in 2019 which has since been demolished in order to make room for the Finch LRT Project.
+This new mural project built upon the success and impact of the 576 feet of mural painted in 2019 which has since been demolished in order to make room for the Finch LRT Project.
 It will continue to bring together the unique experiences and voices of the North Etobicoke community.
-The North Etobicoke Mural Project will see 44 murals by women and non-binary artists and four spectacular community murals.
+The North Etobicoke Mural Project is comprised of 30+ murals by women and non-binary artists and four spectacular community murals.
 Artists and participants have worked together over summer/fall 2020 to develop mural designs that will combine Indigenous narratives, personal experiences of residents, and both the natural and urban landscapes of North Etobicoke into a new collection of vibrant murals.

 During times of isolation, creative reflection and expression is especially important.
 The community workshops were an opportunity for community members to reflect on what is happening in the world and share their stories with their neighbours and the larger community.
 Members of the North Etobicoke community had the opportunity to safely make meaningful and new connections and share experiences with friends and family, all while creating new memories and learning the art of mural painting!